-Since 2011, fishers in Oslob have taken more than 750,000 tourists to see whale sharks up close.
-Tourists say it’s thrilling!
-A once-in-a-lifetime experience.
+Since 2011, fishers in Oslob have taken more than 750,000 tourists out into the waters to see whale sharks up close.
+Tourists say they get a thrilling, once-in-a-lifetime experience.
 The fishers claim that this industry helps them better take care of their families.
 The sharks show up because the fishers feed them every day.
 Many people think this adventure is harmless for the sharks.
-And it helps local people.
-Others think that feeding the sharks changes their natural behaviors.
-They think it may hurt their well‑being.
+And, it benefits local people.
+Others think the practice disrupts the sharks’ natural behaviors.
+They think it may hurt theirwell‑being.
 Who is right?
 That’s a tough one.
 There are two sides to this story.

 This is a view of the Sumilon Island beach landing near Oslob.